Identity Management is no longer enough to protect you against cyber threats.

 One is the access groups.
 The concept of access groups is for example, I only want my finance employees in Dallas to have what they can possibly access in Dallas.
 I don't want them to even see the access in UK for example.
 I don't want them to be able to just even try to access that because that's outside of their organization.
 Their organization is here in Dallas.
 I shouldn't be able to ask for access to a supplier, a bank account in the UK if I'm based in Dallas.
 This is a more modern concept that most of the traditional IDMs don’t have, because many are basically that you access whatever you want.
 You can then enable Firefighter - privileged access.
 If I'm privileged, I'm a user that wants privileges that are beyond the basic what would be called birth rights in this industry - to be able to put through my timesheets, and send my expenses might be my birth right as an employee of the organization but to be able to create a supplier and pay that supplier is a privilege that is granted to a limited number of people in the organization.
 An even higher elevated privilege would be “keys to the kingdom”, which is “I can basically go anywhere in the application”.
 If you want a higher level of privilege, and as customers you can decide what that is, you’ll want to be able to enable the firefighter option.
 The firefighter then starts to monitor what they're accessing once they log in.
 This helps protect against someone either through a cyber security attack or through nefarious means.
 This higher privilege can be then ghosted by someone that you don't recognize and can perform a damaging transaction.
 By having monitoring around elevated privilege, you can prevent cyber security risks that are otherwise exposed.
 Even with a good basic identity governance system, you don't have that granular level of protection against the data.
 Cyber criminals take advantage of the organization business-critical application when this happens.

 As people are coming in with high privileges trying to change a bank account of a supplier, I can catch that.
 Where did they come in?
 Who are they logged in as, what did they change and when?
 I can workflow that over to my head of procurement or head of security or a combination thereof up to whoever you want to include in that chain of events to alert the organization.
 This will prevent, for example, someone outside or coming into your network through that email connection, which is now giving them access to change the bank accounts.
 We have now a monitoring capability added to your ID governance process, which the traditional Identity governance products, tools and solutions don't offer.
-If you don't look at your data and you just look at the ID you have you've only solved half the problem.
+If you don't look at your data and you just look at the ID you've only solved half the problem.
 Half the problem in the risk business means you haven't solved it.
 It's all about completeness.
 You really need to think about protecting your data when it comes to protecting your identity.

 How do you protect data?